dotty-cps-async/cps-async-connect/cats-effect-loom/README.md

 1. Each `async[IO]` block runs on a JVM virtual thread (Project Loom)
 2. Dispatcher converts `IO` effects to `Future` so they can be awaited
 3. The virtual thread blocks until the `IO` completes.
-Virtual threads make blocking cheap, so we can write direct-style code that looks synchronous but is actually async.
+Virtual threads make blocking cheap, so we can keep virtual thread 'waiting' the result of dispatcher during invocation of the functional argument.

 ---